Convert From Bar To Psi

 This conversion factor is derived from the fundamental relationships between the units involved: pascals, pounds, and inches.
 The detailed derivation requires a deep understanding of dimensional analysis and unit conversions, involving conversion factors for mass, length, and force.

-However, for practical purposes, we can simply use the conversion factor:
+On the flip side, for practical purposes, we can simply use the conversion factor:

 1 bar ≈ 14.50377 psi